 I am a researcher and advocate working against mass incarceration, militarized policing, and racial inequality.
-I am currently a Senior Research Associate at the Alliance for Safety and Justice.
+I am currently a Senior Researcher at the Alliance for Safety and Justice, where I have worked since 2021.
 I was recently a Mellon/ACLS Public Fellow and a Research Fellow at the American Civil Liberties Union.

 I earned a PhD in Anthropology and History from the University of Michigan, which awarded me its top dissertation prize, the ProQuest Distinguished Dissertation Award.
 I completed a postdoctoral fellowship at the Danforth Center for Religion and Politics at Washington University in St. Louis, where I taught about U.S. History, Race, Religion, and Politics.